MetanoKid/polyghtgons-lua-architecture/README.md

 ## The general picture

 Polyghtgons was developed in C++ for Windows systems.
 It started from a base project that was provided by the tutors, which contained the basic code to create a window, load some assets and get them on screen.
 It used a component-based game architecture, and we extended and modified this base project until the final result.
+After the Master's Degree ended I spent some time exploring this kind of game architectures; you can [check it in this repository!](https://github.com/MetanoKid/toy-game-architecture "Toy Game Architecture on GitHub").

 The C++ solution consisted of multiple projects: one for each area of the game.
 The solution tree was (omitting some not relevant projects):